tsdiokno/abl/content/tl/docs/nt/roma/roma-1.md

 [^16]: For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.

-[^17] Dahil ito'y naghahayag ng katuwiran ng Diyos sa pamamagitan ng pagtitiwala patungo sa pagtitiwala, tulad ng nasusulat: Ang matuwid ay mamumuhay sa pagtitiwala.
+[^17] Dahil ito'y naghahayag ng pagiging matuwid ng Diyos sa pamamagitan ng pagtitiwala patungo sa pagtitiwala, tulad ng nasusulat: Ang matuwid ay mamumuhay sa pagtitiwala.

 [^17]: For in it the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.

 ## Ang Kasalanan ng Mga Hentil
 [#](# "The Guilt of the Gentile World")

-[^18] Dahil ang galit ng Diyos mula sa langit ay inihahayag laban sa lahat ng uri ng kawalang-diyos at kabaluktutan ng mga taong sumusugpo sa katotohanan dahil sa kanilang kabaluktutan,
+[^18] Dahil ang parusa ng Diyos mula sa langit ay inihahayag laban sa lahat ng uri ng kawalang-diyos at kabaluktutan ng mga taong sumusugpo sa katotohanan dahil sa kanilang kabaluktutan,

 [^18]: For God’s wrath is revealed from heaven against all godlessness and unrighteousness of people who by their unrighteousness suppress the truth,

-[^19] dahil ang lahat ng pwedeng malaman tungkol sa Diyos ay maliwanag sa kanila dahil pinakita na sa kanila 'to ng Diyos.
+[^19] dahil ang lahat ng pwedeng malaman tungkol sa Diyos ay maliwanag sa kanila dahil pinakita na sa kanila ito ng Diyos.

 [^19]: since what can be known about God is evident among them, because God has shown it to them.